JupiterJun/life-blog/docs/posts/sticky2.md

 sticky: 10
 ---

-# Sticky Article with Higher Priority
+# Sticky Article with Higher Priority asdaaa aaa

 Excerpt information which is added manually.